-Description of the Bridge Programme
+Description of the BRIDGE Programme

-Based on Article 7 paragraph 3 of the Federal Act on the Promotion of Research and Innovation (RIPA),1 the Commission for Technology and Innovation (CTI) and the Swiss National Science Foundation (SNSF) have jointly established the Bridge programme.
-The goal of Bridge is to foster knowledge transfer in the critical precompetitive phase when a vision of potential applications of a scientific result exists, but further efforts are needed to bring the corresponding product, technology or service to a marketable form.
+Based on Article 7 paragraph 3 of the Federal Act on the Promotion of Research and Innovation (RIPA)1, Innosuisse (the Swiss Innovation Agency) and the Swiss National Science Foundation (SNSF) have jointly established the BRIDGE programme.
+The goal of BRIDGE is to foster knowledge transfer in the critical precompetitive phase when a vision of potential applications of a scientific result exists, but further efforts are needed to bring the corresponding product, technology or service to a marketable form.

-The basic principles of Bridge are defined in the Terms of Reference for the Bridge programme, approved by the CTI Board on 25 February 2016 and by the Presiding Board of the SNSF Research Council on 4 May 2016.
+The basic principles of BRIDGE are defined in the Terms of Reference2 for the programme BRIDGE.
+A revised version was approved by the Innosuisse Board and by the Presiding Board of the SNSF Research Council in May 2018.

-Bridge includes two types of activities:
+BRIDGE includes two types of activities:

-- Bridge Proof of Concept projects support young researchers who aim to develop an application or service based on their own research findings.
-These projects may feature any type of innovation or research field. - Bridge Discovery projects aim to facilitate interactions between basic and applied research in order to realise the innovation potential of the research findings.
+- BRIDGE Proof of Concept projects support young researchers who aim to develop an application or service based on their own research findings.
+These projects may feature any type of innovation or research field. - BRIDGE Discovery projects aim to facilitate interactions between basic and applied research in order to realise the innovation potential of the research findings.
 Submitted projects must be focused on technological innovations but should also demonstrate the societal and economic impact of the innovation to be developed.

-With the adoption of the Terms of Reference, the SNSF and the CTI appointed the seven-member Bridge Steering Committee (Annex 1), which is responsible for developing, launching and monitoring Bridge.
-The Steering Committee is also responsible for appointing the members of the evaluation panels, for allocating annual budgets to the Bridge funding schemes and, based on the recommendations of the evaluation panel members, for taking formal decisions concerning the funding, continuation or rejection of projects in keeping with available budgets.
+With the adoption of the Terms of Reference, the SNSF and Innosuisse appointed the BRIDGE Steering Committee (Annex), which is responsible for developing, launching and monitoring BRIDGE.
+The Steering Committee is also responsible for appointing the members of the evaluation panels, for allocating annual budgets to the BRIDGE funding schemes and, based on the recommendations of the evaluation panel members, for taking formal decisions concerning the funding, continuation or rejection of projects in keeping with available budgets.

-Bridge proposals are evaluated by two different evaluation panels, one for each funding line.
+BRIDGE proposals are evaluated by two different evaluation panels, one for each funding line.
 The evaluation panels are composed of experts with complementing experience in applied research and in the industrial or societal implementation of scientific results.
-They evaluate the submitted proposals, interview applicants, rank proposals according to their quality and draft recommendations for the attention of the Steering Committee concerning the funding, rejection or continuation of projects.
+They evaluate the submitted proposals, interview applicants, rank proposals according to their quality and draft recommendations to the attention of the Steering Committee concerning the funding, rejection or continuation of projects.